hirrolot/poica/README.md

   <img src="https://i.imgur.com/ng8FdNI.png" />
 </div>

-Can be conveniently represented and further manipulated using a sum type.
+Can be conveniently represented as a sum type and further manipulated using pattern matching.
 In the code below we first construct this binary tree, and then print all its elements to `stdout`:

 [[`examples/binary_tree.c`](examples/binary_tree.c)]
 ```c